ClearC2/headlamp/readme.md

 #### `responses`
 Default responses that will be associated with every route.
 Useful for documenting error responses.
-Should be an array of error objects.
+Should be an array of response objects.
 These will only be applied to routes defined via route files.
 See the `responses` documentation below.

 ## Route files
 This package gives you a new way to define mock endpoints through route files.
 Route files can be nested in the `routes` directory.
 Example: